Mother Courage (character)

-Mother Courage (German Mutter Courage) is a character who originated in two works by Hans Jakob Christoffel von Grimmelshausen: his 1668 novel Simplicius Simplicissimus, and his 1670 play, Die Ertzbetrügerin and Landstörtzerin Courasche.
+Mother Courage (Mutter Courage) is a character who originated in two works by Hans Jakob Christoffel von Grimmelshausen: she features briefly in his 1668 novel Simplicius Simplicissimus, and is the main character in his 1670 novel The Life of Courage.
 The character was taken up by 20th-century German dramatist Bertholt Brecht, who incorporated her in the title of his 1939 play Mutter Courage und ihre Kinder (Mother Courage and Her Children).

 Grimmelshausen character

 Simplicius Simplicissimus is a picaresque novel written by Hans Jakob Christoffel von Grimmelshausen, published in 1668, with the sequel Continuatio appearing in 1669.
 Inspired by the events and horrors of the Thirty Years' War which devastated Germany from 1618 to 1648, which was first translated into English in 1912 as The Adventurous Simplicissimus.
-Mother Courage has a cameo role in Simplicius Simplicissimus, and reappears in his play Die Ertzbetrügerin and Landstörtzerin Courasche (lit.
-"The arch-swindler and troublemaker Courasche"; also known as Trutz Simplex; sometimes translated as Courage: An Adventuress) which dates from around 1670.
+Mother Courage has a cameo role in Simplicius Simplicissimus, and reappears as the main character his novel The Life of Courage (Die Ertzbetrügerin and Landstörtzerin Courasche; also known as Trutz Simplex) which dates from around 1670.